knhash/jekyllBear/README.md

 - **Typography**: Modify `--font-main`, `--font-secondary`, and `--font-monospace` variables
 - **Spacing**: Use the standardized spacing scale for consistent layouts
-- **Colors**: All theme colors are centralized in CSS custom properties
+- **Colors**: All theme colors are centralized in CSS custom properties for easy customization
+- **Pine Forest Palette**: Cool greens ranging from light pine mist to deep forest shadows
+- **Glow Effects**: Configurable glow colors via `--glow-color-light` and `--glow-color-medium`
 - **Layout**: Responsive design with mobile-first approach

 ## Usage